 -

-Handler if the item selection state is changed.
+Handler called when the item selection state is changed.

 selected